mathsphy/paper-data-redundancy/README.md

 # paper-data-redundancy
 ---
-Codes and data for the paper ["On the redundancy in large material datasets: efficient and robust learning with less data"](https://arxiv.org/abs/2304.13076) by
+Codes and data for the paper ["On the redundancy in large material datasets"](https://arxiv.org/abs/2304.13076) by Kangming Li,
-Kangming Li,
 Daniel Persaud,
 Kamal Choudhary,
 Brian DeCost,
 Michael Greenwood,
 Jason Hattrick-Simpers.
+The abstract of the paper is as follows:
+> Extensive efforts to gather materials data have largely overlooked potential data redundancy.
+In this study, we present evidence of a significant degree of redundancy across multiple large datasets for various material properties, by revealing that up to 95 % of data can be safely removed from machine learning training with little impact on in-distribution prediction performance.
+The redundant data is related to over-represented material types and does not mitigate the severe performance degradation on out-of-distribution samples.
+In addition, we show that uncertainty-based active learning algorithms can construct much smaller but equally informative datasets.
+We discuss the effectiveness of informative data in improving prediction performance and robustness and provide insights into efficient data acquisition and machine learning training.
+This work challenges the "bigger is better" mentality and calls for attention to the information richness of materials data rather than a narrow emphasis on data volume.

 ## Dependencies
 Please follow `setup_env.bash` to setup the python environment.